11/25/2025 - We are actively updating our website and systems, please forgive any errors and call us at 509-339-9881 if you have any questions!

 “Process Serving, Rewired.
 Local.
 Ethical.
 AI-Integrated.”

-Whether it’s a canyon-side home along the Clearwater River, a hidden cabin near Dworshak Reservoir, or same-day service at the Clearwater County Courthouse in Orofino, Paper Monkey Legal Services has you covered.
+Whether it’s a lakeside residence overlooking Lake Coeur d’Alene, a rural home outside Rathdrum or Athol, a hillside property above Rockford Bay or Harrison, or time-sensitive service at the Kootenai County Courthouse in Coeur d’Alene, Paper Monkey Legal Services has you covered.
 Our team pairs true North Idaho back-road experience with cross-county legal logistics and technology-backed accountability to get the job done—fast, fair, and court-proven.

 Or